Steve973/pychub/README.md

 ##### Notes:
 ¹ Zipapps can embed dependencies, but behavior varies depending on how you construct the archive.
-² pychubby is only cross-platform if bundled wheels themselves are portable.
+² pychub is only cross-platform if bundled wheels themselves are portable.
-³ Only pychubby supports runtime post-install user scripts.
+³ Only pychub supports runtime post-install user scripts.
 ⁴ PyOxidizer allows scripted setup at build time, not runtime.
-⁵ Conda support is exploratory/on the roadmap for pychubby.
+⁵ Conda support is exploratory/on the roadmap for pychub.
-⁶ Multi-stage Docker: install with pychubby in a builder stage (e.g., in a venv) and copy only the venv/app into the runtime image; the final image contains no `pip` and performs no install.
+⁶ Multi-stage Docker: install with pychub in a builder stage (e.g., in a venv) and copy only the venv/app into the runtime image; the final image contains no `pip` and performs no install.
 ⁷ Running a `.chub` with `--exec` uses an ephemeral venv and requires `pip`.

 So the point isn’t that any of these are "best" or "wrong" tools.
 They’re all excellent for the jobs they were built for.
-Pychubby simply covers a different slice of the space: *inherently reproducible, single-file, wheel-based bundles that install into the current Python environment without pulling from the network*.
+Pychub simply covers a different slice of the space: *inherently reproducible, single-file, wheel-based bundles that install into the current Python environment without pulling from the network*.